SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 Let's do *one* more React example.
 Head to the registration page.
 I just got word that the marketing team wants us to render a "featured product" on the sidebar to entice users to *definitely* want to sign up.
-We could do that entirely in PHP and Twig.
+We could build that entirely in PHP and Twig.
 But let's pretend that this featured product widget will have a *bunch* of cool, interactive functionality.
 So we've decided to build it in React.

 ## Rendering the New Component

-Back in the `tutorial/` directory, which you should have if you downloaded the course code on this page, you should also have a `FeaturedProduct.js`.
+Back in the `tutorial/` directory, which you can get by downloading the course code from this page, you should *also* have a `FeaturedProduct.js`.
 Copy that into `assets/components/`.

 This React component receives a `product` prop and renders a featured product.
-It's actually *so* simple that I wouldn't normally use React, but it'll work perfectly for our example.
+It's actually *so* simple that I wouldn't normally use React... but it'll work perfectly for our example.

 To render this, let's create a new stimulus controller called, how about, `featured-product-react_controller.js`.
-I'll cheat and copy the contents of our `made-with-love_controller.js`, paste here, and then change the import to `FeatureProduct` from `FeaturedProduct` and then render `<FeatureProduct />` below.
+I'll cheat and copy the contents of our `made-with-love_controller.js`, paste here, and then change the import to `FeatureProduct` from `FeaturedProduct`.
+Render `<FeatureProduct />` below.

 Super simple.
 The interesting part about this React component is that it requires a `product` prop, which is the data for whatever the featured product is.
 If we